-Residence of the Bankruptcy creditor: XY

-Bank account of the Creditor: 000000000000

-opened at XY;
+Residence of the Bankruptcy creditor: XY ID number of the Creditor: Bank account of the Creditor: 000000000000 opened at XY;

-Type of claim

-- 1. Monetary claim for unpaid performed services (specify) determined by final and enforceable court decision; - by a final and enforceable court decision;
+1. Monetary claim for unpaid performed services (specify) determined by final and enforceable court decision;

+by a final and enforceable court decision;

-3. Statutory default interest on the claims referred to in items 1 and 2 - Statutory default interest on the claims referred to in items 1 and . (incidental monetary claim).
+3. Statutory default interest on the claims referred to in items 1 and 2 (incidental monetary claim).

-Legal basis of the claim: Judgment for the omission of the Municipal Court in Sarajevo, reference number XY Mals ... (date).
+Legal basis of the claim:

+Judgment for the omission of the Municipal Court in Sarajevo, reference number XY Mals ... (date).